-Litmus and Belladonna have produced a gorgeous volume… The collection also reminds me that the most daring poems do not experiment merely for the sake of innovation: they innovate so we may discover.
+Litmus and Belladonna have produced a gorgeous volume….
+[T]he collection presents a perspective on Japanese poetry in its contemporary situation and on the tradition these poems rise out of and/or against… The collection also reminds me that the most daring poems do not experiment merely for the sake of innovation: they innovate so we may discover.

 Four From Japan showcases a diverse and reflective body of Japanese verse and other writings that is strongly recommended reading, a seminal addition to academic library poetry collections, and a welcome contribution to Japanese Cultural Studies supplemental reading lists.